 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20847):

 The Flow Type subfield indicates the type of interaction between the TWT requesting STA and the TWT responding STA at a TWT.
-Setting the Flow Type subfield to 0 indicates an announced TWT in which the TWT requesting STA will send a PS-Poll or an APSD trigger frame (see 11.2.3.5 (Power management with APSD)) to signal its awake state to the TWT responding STA before a frame is sent from the TWT responding STA to the TWT requesting STA.
-Setting the Flow Type subfield to 1 indicates an unannounced TWT in which the TWT responding STA will send a frame to the TWT requesting STA at TWT without waiting to receive a PS-Poll or an APSD trigger frame from the TWT requesting STA.
+Setting the Flow Type subfield to 0 indicates an announced TWT in which the TWT requesting STA will send a PS-Poll or an APSD trigger frame (see 11.2.3.5 (Power management with APSD)) to signal its awake state to the TWT responding STA before a frame, which is not a Trigger frame,(#20847) is sent from the TWT responding STA to the TWT requesting STA.
+Setting the Flow Type subfield to 1 indicates an unannounced TWT in which the TWT responding STA will send a frame to the TWT requesting STA at TWT without waiting to receive a PS-Poll or an APSD trigger frame from the TWT requesting STA.NOTE—The TWT requesting STA is expected to send the PS-Poll or APSD trigger frame in response to a Trigger frame if the TWT is a trigger-enabled TWT.(#20847)